TRICARE Eligibility Overview | TRICARE Dental Program

 The TDP is divided into two geographical service areas: CONUS and OCONUS.
 The TDP CONUS service area includes the 50 United States, the District of Columbia, Puerto Rico, Guam, and the U.S. Virgin Islands.
 The TDP OCONUS service area includes areas not in the CONUS service area and covered services provided on a ship or vessel outside the territorial waters of the CONUS service area, regardless of the dentist’s office address.

 The TRICARE Dental Program (TDP) is available to:

-- Family members and legal dependents of members of the seven uniformed services (U.S. Air Force, U.S. Army, U.S. Navy, U.S. Marine Corps, U.S. Coast Guard, Commissioned Corps of the National Oceanic and Atmospheric Administration, and the U.S. Public Health Service.)
+- Family members and legal dependents of members of the eight uniformed services (U.S. Air Force, U.S. Army, U.S. Navy, U.S. Marine Corps, U.S. Space Force, U.S. Coast Guard, Commissioned Corps of the National Oceanic and Atmospheric Administration, and the U.S. Public Health Service.)

 - National Guard and Reserve members

 To be eligible for the TDP, the sponsor must have at least 12 months remaining on his or her service commitment at the time of enrollment.